Time: 11:00 - 13:00

 What is the course about?

 A course for jazz instrumentalists and vocalists looking to develop their performance skills in a relaxed and practical setting.
-Explore jazz practice methods, and consolidate the work you covered in Jazz harmony and ear training level 2.
+Explore jazz practice methods, and consolidate the work covered in Jazz harmony and ear training.

 What will we cover?

 - Rhythmic security